abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/c/meta.c
 /a/b/c/d/e/menu.c

-as absolute path it can even search for any depth more under a directory precede the "**" keyword if being given so
+as absolute path it can even search for any more depth under a directory precede the keyword '**' but must be typed with preceding '\' to escape from bash expansion

-$ l /a/**m*.c
+$ l /a/\**m*.c

 /a/main.c
 /a/b/c/main.c